 See the tour starting in San Pedro and ending in Uyuni

-Are you planning to travel abroad?
-When organizing a trip, we usually focus on choosing destinations, accommodations, and tours, but we often overlook unexpected situations such as illness, an accident, theft, or the need to return home earlier than planned due to a family member’s hospitalization.
+Tip: When planning an international trip, we tend to focus on choosing destinations, accommodations, and tours, but often overlook unexpected events such as illnesses, accidents, thefts, or the need to return earlier than planned due to a family emergency.

 When is the Best Time to Visit the Uyuni Salt Flats?